grijjy/DelphiCouchbase/README.md

   end;
 end;
 ```
-In the above example we create a cascading operation of 2 distinct Get transactions.
+In the above example we create a cascading transaction of 2 distinct Get operations.
 The resulting ```TArray<TCouchbaseSubDocResponse>``` will have a Length of 2 with the respective values for the specified names.

-In this manner we can cascade many different subdocument operations in a single transaction.
+In this way we can cascade many different subdocument operations in a single transaction.
 These operations can be of any method that returns ```ICouchbaseSubDoc```.

 ### To insert a new name and value in the JSON we would do the following...
 ```